Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 people about the Belles, and about barbershop music in general.
 Users will also be able to contact the Belles through the contact form in order to make a booking or to enquire about booking, and also find their location.

-Barbershop music is a stripped back style, with no music or embellishments to suport the vocals.
+Barbershop music is a stripped back style, with no music or embellishments to support the vocals.
 Due to this it was decided that the site should follow a similar ethos, a stripped back site which enables the content to be the main feature.
 This creates a site that is clean and easy to navigate.